Korotsu/SuToRyKo/README.md

 In places that were not explored, the area is shrouded in *dark grey*, and nothing inside is visible apart from a hint of the terrain.
 In places that were previously explored but not currently watched by your units, the area is shrouded in *light grey*, and no enemy units are visible inside.
 Any area currently supervised by of your units, a neutral building, or one of your buildings, will be lit up and enemies can be seen inside.

+### Bug known:

+- Sometimes the navMeshAgent of the unit is locked and can't do his task.
+Due to is limited of running task, the strategist won't make others units until the current task is destroy.
+You can kill the units to make the AI run again.